ildarmgt/BitcoinNameSystem/README.md

 - Client hosted on github to give confidence in source code used

-- Outgoing connections should be limited to requested API requests on button presses

 - Nothing is saved outside your client without permission (UX suffers but security is priority)

 - Air gapped signatures (TODO)